Hi there, Hannah here!

-Now, start the next row by SC2TOG, *then work 13 SC, work 3 SC into one stitch (this should be the middle stitch of the 3 SC you did in the row before), work 13 SC, skip two stitches at the bottom for the valley, and repeat *.
+Row 2: Now, start the next row by SC2TOG, *then work 13 SC, work 3 SC into one stitch (this should be the middle stitch of the 3 SC you did in the row before), work 13 SC, skip two stitches at the bottom for the valley, and repeat from *.

 Always remember to SC2TOG when you end a row, and start a row.
 Always skip two stitches for a valley, always work 13 up each side.
 Always work 3 SC into one stitch for the peak.
 Always chain 1 and turn.

 Here is the pattern for the color stripes: 8 rows Pink, 2 rows White, 2 rows Pink, 2 rows White.
 Repeat from beginning.

 Whenever you are changing colors, pull through with the new color at the end of the row just before you finish your SC2TOG.
 When my blanket was the length I wanted, I ended up with five sets of stripes.

 If you are more of a visual learner, below is a video you can watch that demonstrates how to work the counting for this chevron pattern.
 (In the video my mom is working in the back loop only, but for this blanket I worked under both loops and the counting is the same.)